-We’ve also tried to make the website text as simple as possible to understand, although this is not always easy because of the environment which are operating.
+We’ve also tried to make the website text as simple as possible to understand, although this is not always easy because of the environment which we are operating.

 AbilityNet has advice on making your device easier to use if you have a disability.

 We know some parts of this website are not fully accessible:

 - most older PDF documents are not fully accessible to screen reader software

 - not all of our video content do have captions or transcripts

 What to do if you cannot access parts of this website

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

 We’ll consider your request and get back to you in 10 working days.